pdtit/ARMTemplates/AZ-500-Lab10VM/PDT updated lab 10 instructions.md

 1. In the Azure portal, in the **Search resources, services, and docs** text box at the top of the Azure portal page, type **SQL databases** and press the **Enter** key.

 1. In the list of SQL databases, click the **medical(<randomsqlservername>)** entry.

+>**Note**: If the database cannot be found, it means the ARM template deployment you kicked off in Exercise 1 is not completed yet.
+You can validate this by browsing to the Azure Resource Group "Az500Lab10" (or other name you chose), and selecting **Deployments** from the Settings pane.

 1. On the SQL database blade, in the **Settings** section, click **Connection strings**.